 Is Your Mole Suspicious?

-- Color – most benign moles are all a single, uniform color
+- Color – most benign moles, are all a single, uniform color

 Benefits of Mole Removal

-Mole removal at Barrett Plastic Surgery offers a variety of benefits:
+Mole treatment in Beverly Hills offers a variety of benefits:

-- No more uncomfortable rubbing on clothing
+- No more feeling uncomfortable from raised moles rubbing on clothing